ravikiranvs/generator-servicenow-reactjs/Readme.md

 #Yeoman generator for creating react.js components for ServiceNow

 ##What is servicenow-reactjs
-The servicenow-reactjs generator provides a simple way for creating reusable components for service now using the react.js framework.
+The servicenow-reactjs generator provides a simple way for creating reusable components for ServiceNow using the react.js framework.

-###Features:
+ServiceNow is a great platfrom for building applications for Service Management however we found that the development process isn't streamlined:
+1. There is no IDE.
+2. There is a place to store reusable JavaScript but not for HTML which goes along with it.
+The problem comes while changing the reusable script, we are not sure of all the places it is being used.
+3. Cannot write and run unit tests.
+4. Source control like GIT.
+5. Have a build process: Compress, Test and Deploy

+###Features provided in servicenow-reactjs:
-* Live Reload
+* Live Reload of code cahnges on browser
 * Run Tests using Karma
-* Deploy the components to ServiceNow
+* Gulp tasks to compress and deploy the components to ServiceNow
-* Use GIT for source control
+* Use GIT for source control instead of relying on ServiceNow

 ##How to install
-Install `yo`, `grunt-cli`, `bower`, and `generator-servicenow-reactjs`
+Install `yo`, `gulp-cli`, `bower`, and `generator-servicenow-reactjs`
 ```
-$ npm install -g yo grunt-cli bower generator-servicenow-reactjs
+$ npm install -g yo gulp-cli bower generator-servicenow-reactjs
 ```
 ##Using the generator
 ###Creating a project for your components